Lake Champlain Transportation Company: Grand Isle–Plattsburgh

 The Grand Isle–Plattsburgh ferry is an ice-breaking route and provides 24-hour service year-round.
 The crossing on this route takes approximately 12 minutes.
 In 2001, the company spoke out against a proposed plan to build a bridge that would replace this route.

 Crown Point–Chimney Point

 The Vermont running at Crown Point.
 Cranes for the construction of the new Lake Champlain Bridge in the background, November 2010.

-In addition, a temporary ferry operated by the company, for free at the expense of the states of New York and Vermont at a cost to the states of about $10 per car, operated from Crown Point, New York, to Chimney Point, Vermont 2009-2011.
-This 20 minute crossing operated 24-hours per day due to the removal of the Champlain Bridge due to structural problems and the construction of a new span.
+In addition, LCTC operated a temporary ferry, free for users at a cost to the states of New York and Vermont of about $10 per car, from Crown Point, New York, to Chimney Point, Vermont from 2009–2011.
+This 20-minute crossing operated 24-hours per day following the removal of the Champlain Bridge due to structural problems and during the construction of a new span.

 With the opening of the new Lake Champlain Bridge, this ferry crossing was no longer needed.
 Service ended on November 7, 2011.